samuelJhsn/Hashclash-Python/README.md

 # MD5-Fast-Collision-Python
-A python version of the fast MD5 collision algorithm from the Hashclash Repo (https://github.com/cr-marcstevens/hashclash/tree/master) by Marc Stevens as well as everything else for my bachelor thesis.
+Python versions of the fast MD5 collision algorithm from the Hashclash Repo (https://github.com/cr-marcstevens/hashclash/tree/master) by Marc Stevens as well as of the MD5 tunneling algorithm by Klima.
+Also everything else for my bachelor thesis.

-Many thanks to Marc Stevens for granting me GPLv3 license over the Hashclash Github repository for this project (my bachelor thesis).
+Many thanks to Marc Stevens for granting me GPLv3 license over the Hashclash Github repository and Vlastimil Klima for granting me permissions to use his MD5 tunneling collision algorithm "in any way, with no limitations" for my project.

 DISCLAIMER: The original author of Hashclash, Marc Stevens, was not involved in any modifications and ports made by me in this repository.
+The original author of the MD5 tunneling collision algorithm, Vlastimil Klima, was not involved in any modifications and ports made by me in this repository.

 GPLv3 license:
 1. Anyone can copy, modify and distribute this software.